giantswarm/prometheus-rules/README.md

 Here is a simplistic pseudocode view of the generate&test loop:
 ```
-for each file:
+for each provider from test/conf/providers:
-  for each provider:
+  for each file in helm/prometheus-rules/templates/alerting-rules:
-    generate the rules from helm
+    generate the rule using helm template
     if generation fails:
       we will try with next provider
     else: